fractal161/nestris-recreation/README.md

 Replicating the gameplay and visual/audio elements of an existing game has inherent copyright risks.
 This project is primarily intended as a personal exploration and learning exercise.

+## Skins

+To avoid distribution of visual/audio assets, we instead provide an alternate *skin*, which contain equivalents for each one.
+Skins can be added and customized, with limited flexibility.

+One planned feature is skin extraction from the original ROM, but this is not implemented yet.

 ## Implementation strategy

 I use the NES Tetris [disassembly](https://github.com/CelestialAmber/TetrisNESDisasm) as the blueprint for all expected behavior.
 In addition, I also cross-reference the logic with [meta_nestris](https://github.com/negative-seven/meta_nestris), which specifies the core game logic.

+Planned features:
+- All logic from the original ROM in one way or another
+- Dual NTSC/PAL support
+- Skin import from the original NES Tetris ROM

+Non-features:
-While I intend to preserve as much of the original behavior as possible, this does not include glitches like the game crash, which are dependent on the timing of CPU cycles.
-However, it may be possible to implement a simulation similar to the [crash detection](https://github.com/kirjavascript/TetrisGYM/pull/61) used in TetrisGYM.
+- Any cycle-based timing glitches, like the game crash (however, it may be possible to implement a simulation similar to the [crash detection](https://github.com/kirjavascript/TetrisGYM/pull/61) used in TetrisGYM)
+- Inaccessible code (e.g. the unfinished 2-player feature)

 ## Tools